top of page

 The power of music and lyric can be strong and so it proved to be when Andrew read out the words to the Road to Passchendaele and then played his own arrangement of the piece.
 This was composed by Scocha’s Alan Brydon and Major {Ret} Gavin Stoddart BEM, MBE.

-The WW1 violin had been brought home by Major John Paterson who subsequently died in the trenches himself.
+The WW1 violin had been brought home by Sgt.
+John Paterson who subsequently died in the trenches himself.
 The violin had not been played for 80 years but sang out as a reminder of what we may shortly be facing as a nation currently at the brink of war.

-We have experienced a more recent passing in the Music Club, that of Louise Wallace who was our secretary for many years.
-Andy and Jim dedicated Three Old Viennese Dances by Fritz Kreisler:1-Liebesfreud,2-Liebesleid 3-Shon Rosmarin to her memory.
 They were pretty and sprightly just as she had been.
 Composed just before he went to war in the first World War trenches.

 Four Aquarelles for violin and piano 1-Idyll 2-Humoresque 3-Lullaby 4-Polish dance was romantic Swedish music so loved by Andy that he acknowledged Tor Aulin as inspiring him as a young violinist.